-(2) The S&P/TSX Financials Index is a subset of the constituents of the S&P/TSX Composite Index that have been classified according to the Global Industry Classification Standard.
+(1) The S&P/TSX Capped Financials Index is a subset of the constituents of the S&P/TSX Composite Index that have been classified according to the Global Industry Classification Standard.
+The relative weight of any single index constituent is capped at 25 percent.

-The equity performance benchmark shown here provides an approximate indication of how the Fund's returns compare to a public market index for similar securities.
-It is important to note that the Fund is not managed in order to match or exceed this index; rather, its objectives are to pay out monthly distributions and return the original invested amount at the termination date.
+The equity performance benchmark shown here provide an approximate indication of how the Fund's returns compare to a public market index for similar securities.
+It is important to note that the Fund is not managed in order to match or exceed these indices; rather, its objectives are to pay out quarterly distributions and return the original invested amount at the termination date.
 As a result, the Fund has, from time to time, maintained cash balances in an effort to provide greater net asset value stability and employs a covered option writing strategy to enhance the income generated by the portfolio and reduce volatility.